April 18-22, 2024

 - May only attend Space Camp once as a delegate.

-- Register through 4-H Online for Space Camp.
-Registration will be open from November 1-December 20.
+- Register through 4HOnline for Space Camp.
+Registration will be open from November 15-December 15 prior to program year.

 - Delegates will be notified by the State 4-H Office by January 12 of the program year whether they are attending or wait-listed.